 - Maintains policies and procedures for clinical communications

-- Supports electronic prescribing and has the ability to integrate with its drug management systems.
+- Supports electronic prescribing and can integrate with its drug management systems

-Download our Workers Compensation and Property & Casualty Pharmacy Benefit Management Standards-at-a-Glance.
+We award accreditation for a full three years.
+Download our Workers Compensation and Property & Casualty Pharmacy Benefit Management Standards-at-a-Glance for more information.

-Organizations that manage a workers’ compensation program inclusive of drug management, such as a workers’ compensation carrier or a pharmacy benefit management company.
+Organizations that manage a workers’ compensation program inclusive of drug management, such as a workers’ compensation carrier or a pharmacy benefit management company, may apply for accreditation.